- Crisis in Syria

 SAN MIGUEL ARCANGEL IN MANI

-The former Convent of San Miguel Arcangel in Maní was constructed between 1548 and 1557.
+The former Convent of San Miguel Arcangel in Mani was constructed between 1548 and 1557.
 It originally consisted of a two-level cloister, living quarters for the monks, a church, a portico with four chapel-shrines, an open-air chapel, a hospital, and the first school for Yucatán natives.
 The surviving features of the convent are the cloister, the church, the sanctuary of the open-air chapel, and one of the four chapel-shrines.
-The church contains one of the best collections of locally made altarpieces, sculptures, and mural paintings dating from the 17th to 19th centuries.
+The church contains one of the best collections of locally made altarpieces, sculptures, and mural paintings dating from the seventeenth to nineteenth centuries.

 HOW WE HELPED